isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Absence during Curriculum Time</p>
-<p>The school does not condone absence from school during school term unless
+<p>The school does not condone absence during the school term, except on
-on medical grounds.&nbsp;</p>
+medical grounds.</p>
+<p>The school will only accept up to two parent's/guardian's letters per
+term.
+Other absences will be considered invalid.</p>
-<p>Parents / Guardians are not encouraged to plan for holidays, family activities
+<p>Parents/Guardians are discouraged from planning holidays, family activities
-or any trips such that students will miss lessons and school activities (CCAs, remedial and supplementary lessons, learning journeys, enrichments, post-exam activities, school events like Sports Day etc.) Approval to be away from school must be sought in writing from the Principal or Vice-Principal through Form Teacher and Year Head at least 1 week prior to any absence.</p>
+or any trips such that students will miss lessons and school activities (CCAs, remedial and supplementary lessons, learning journeys, enrichments, post- exam activities, and school events like Sports Day etc.).
+Approval to be away from school must be sought in writing at least one week prior to any absence.</p>
 </td>
 </tr>
 <tr>